 2019 Biennial Mission Summit Speakers

 The Biennial Mission Summit Planning Team is excited to announce two of the speakers for the 2019 Biennial Mission Summit, June 21-23, 2019 in Virginia Beach, Virginia.
 Dr. Howard Stevenson, nationally recognized clinical psychologist and researcher, will speak during the Friday evening worship service.
-Elijah Brown, general secretary of the Baptist World Alliance (BWA), will speak during the Saturday evening worship service.
+Rev. Dr. Elijah Brown, general secretary of the Baptist World Alliance (BWA), will speak during the Saturday evening worship service.
 Dr. Jolene Erlacher, founder, trainer and consultant at Leading Tomorrow who focuses on equipping a new generation of leaders, will provide Sunday Morning Word and Witness.
-Ngwedla Paul Msiza, BWA president, will bring the message during Sunday morning worship.
+Rev. Ngwedla Paul Msiza, BWA president, will bring the message during Sunday morning worship.